-78 rpm Record Labels - P
+78 rpm Record Labels - Pa to Pet

 Park Record Corp., Harrison, NJ.
 This would appear to be part of the Waldorf (Music Hall) lineup run by Enoch Light, dating in the 1950s.